-1) development of a targeted definition of vulnerable populations and policies to explicitly include people with disabilities (PWDs);
+1) Developing a targeted definition of vulnerable populations and policies to explicitly include people with disabilities (PWDs);

 3) Expanding the pilot’s target population to include additional vulnerable populations, such as women, children, and;

-4) development of a ‘best practice’ toolkit for disability inclusion that is both operational and feasible based on qualitative analysis and inclusive development literature.
+4) Developing a ‘best practice’ toolkit for disability inclusion that is both operational and feasible based on qualitative analysis and inclusive development literature.